-1Now Jehoshaphat had riches and honor in abundance, and he formed a marriage alliance with Ahab.
+1Now Jehoshaphat had great riches and honor, anda he formed a marriage alliance with Ahab.

-2After certain years he went down to Ahab to Samaria.
-Ahab killed sheep and cattle for him in abundance, and for the people who were with him, and moved him to go up with him to Ramoth-gilead.
+2After some years he went down to Ahab in Samaria.
+Ahab killed very many sheep and cattle for him and for the people who were with him, and tried to persuade him to go up with him to Ramoth-gilead.

-7The king of Israel said to Jehoshaphat, “There is yet one man by whom we may inquire of Yahweh, but I hate him, for he never prophesies good concerning me, but always evil.
+7The king of Israel said to Jehoshaphat, “There is one more man by whom we may inquire of Yahweh, Micaiah the son of Imlah; but I hate him, for he does not prophesy good concerning me, but always evil.
 He is Micaiah the son of Imla.”
-Jehoshaphat said, “Do not let the king say so.”
+Jehoshaphat said, “The king should not say such a thing.”

-9Now the king of Israel and Jehoshaphat the king of Judah sat each on his throne, arrayed in their cloaks, and they were sitting at a threshing-floor at the entrance of the gate of Samaria, and all the prophets were prophesying before them.
+9Now the king of Israel and Jehoshaphat the king of Judah were sitting, each on his throne and dressed in royal robes, and they were sitting at the threshing floor at the entrance of the gate of Samaria, and all the prophets were prophesying before them.

-11All the prophets prophesied so, saying, “Go up to Ramoth-gilead, and prosper; for Yahweh will deliver it into the hand of the king.”
+11All the prophets prophesied the same, saying, “Go up to Ramoth-gilead and succeed, for Yahweh will give it into the hand of the king!”

-12The messenger who went to call Micaiah spoke to him, saying, “Behold, the words of the prophets declare good to the king with one mouth.
-Let your word therefore please be like one of theirs, and speak good.”
+12The messenger who went to call Micaiah spoke to him, saying, “See now, the words of the prophets are as one mouth declaring good for the king.
+So, let your word be like one of theirs, and speak that which is good.”

-18Micaiah said, “Therefore hear the word of Yahweh: I saw Yahweh sitting on his throne, and all the army of heaven standing on his right hand and on his left.
+18Micaiah said, “That being the case, hear the word of Yahweh.
+I saw Yahweh sitting on his throne and all the army of heaven standing on his right hand and on his left.

-25The king of Israel said, “Take Micaiah and carry him back to Amon the governor of the city and to Joash the king’s son
+25Then the king of Israel said, “Take Micaiah and turn him over to Amon the governor of the city and to Joash the son of the king

-26and say, ‘This is what the king says, “Put this fellow in the prison and feed him with bread of affliction and with water of affliction until I return in peace.”’”
+26and say, ‘This is what the king says, “Put this man in the prison and feed him with only a little bread and waterb until I come back in peace.”’”

-29The king of Israel said to Jehoshaphat, “I will disguise myself and go into the battle, but you put on your cloaks.”
-So the king of Israel disguised himself and they went into the battle.
+29The king of Israel said to Jehoshaphat, “I will disguise myself and go into the battle, but you put on your royal robes.”
+So the king of Israel disguised himself and went into the battle.

-31It came to pass, when the captains of the chariots saw Jehoshaphat, that they said, “It is the king of Israel!”
-Therefore they turned around to fight against him.
-But Jehoshaphat cried out, and Yahweh helped him; and God moved them to depart from him.
+31And when the commanders of the chariots saw Jehoshaphat they said, “It is the king of Israel!”
+So they turned to fight against him.
+But Jehoshaphat cried out for help, and Yahweh helped him; and God drew them away from him.

-32It came to pass when the captains of the chariots saw that it was not the king of Israel that they turned back from pursuing him.
+32And when the commanders of the chariots saw that it was not the king of Israel they turned away from pursuing him.

 33A certain man drew his bow at random and struck the king of Israel between the joints of the armor.
-Therefore he said to the driver of the chariot, “Turn your hand and carry me out of the army, for I am severely wounded.”
+Therefore he said to the driver of his chariot, “Turn your hand and take me out of the battle, for I am severely wounded.”

 34The battle increased that day.
-However the king of Israel propped himself up in his chariot against the Syrians until the evening; and about the time of the going down of the sun, he died.
+However the king of Israel propped himself up in his chariot facing the Syrians until the evening, and about the time of the going down of the sun, he died.